 - A small region holds a limited number of devices; thus maintenance of LAN is quite easy, whereas as WAN is quite a large network; therefore, its maintenance is more difficult than LAN.

 - The cost of installation of a local area network is comparatively less than a wide area network.

 - Due to the presence of less number of devices within a small region, data security offered by LAN is more than WAN.

 - In local area network chances of network congestion due to high data, traffic is lesser than the wide-area network.

 - A LAN is privately owned by a person or an organization.
 While when we talk about WAN, then it may be publically or privately owned, but generally it is collectively owned.

 - The small region of operation in LAN offers more fault tolerance than WAN.

-- The data propagated in a LAN experience less propagation delay while in case of WAN, the signal propagation delay is more.
+- The data propagated in a LAN experience less propagation delay while in the case of WAN, the signal propagation delay is more.

 The above discussion concludes that LAN is restricted to a small area but offers signal transmission at a fast rate.
-While, WAN is used to share information within large geographical region, but at the same time, on a general basis, the propagation speed is comparatively low.
+While, WAN is used to share information within a large geographical region, but at the same time, on a general basis, the propagation speed is comparatively low.